Asian Studies

 A foundation course for communicative skills in modern Chinese (Mandarin).
 Three hours of class per week and individual tutorials by the instructor.
 Introduction to the sound system, essential grammar, basic vocabulary, and approximately 350 characters (simplified version).
 Develops rudimentary communicative skills.
 No prerequisite.
 Followed by Chinese 1102.

 A continuation of Chinese 1101.
-Five hours of class per week.
+Three hours of class per week.
 Covers most of the essential grammatical structures and vocabulary for basic survival needs and simple daily routine conversations.
 Introduction to the next 350 characters (simplified version), use of Chinese-English dictionary.
 Followed by Chinese 2203.

 An accelerated course for elementary Chinese designed for heritage speakers and for students who have had some background in Chinese language.
 Emphasis on improvement of pronunciation, consolidation of basic Chinese grammar, vocabulary enhancement, reading comprehension, and writing.
 Three hours of class per week and individual tutorials.
 Followed by Chinese 1104.
 Students should consult with the program about appropriate placement.